esh6597/paper-drip-full/README.md

 for users to learn from tutorials, buy diagrams and post in forums to discuss this art form.

-This React SPA is a passion project about origami to help me better cement my understanding of MERN stack, Sass and more.
+This web app is a passion project about origami to help me better cement my understanding of MERN stack, Sass and more.
 This repository includes both client and API packages, but both are licensed identically below.

+# Usage/Documentation

+This isn't a newfangled library or anything like that; Paper Drip is just a React SPA that includes a store, blog, user accounts, forums and more.

+### Package Scripts

+When running CLIENT-SIDE code, feel free to use the yarn/npm about command to find out more about the dependencies.
+You can chain :suffixes for more information, ex: yarn about:help in bash will display a list of suffixes to use.

 Currently a work in progress; please check back soon!